Four Steps to Becoming a Professional Short-Term Rental Host

-With each new listing added online, the Short Term Rental industry grows increasingly competitive.
+With each new listing added online, the short-term vacation rental industry grows even more increasingly competitive.
 To set yourself apart from the amateur operators, you need to understand which opportunities to jump on and which to avoid.
 This can be a huge challenge, especially when you’re just starting out.
-To offer some guidance, we have put together four tips on how to become a professional Short Term Rental host.
-Let’s make 2020 your most successful year yet.

 Research Local Regulations

 As the short-term rental industry expands, more and more cities are implementing regulations as a way of protecting the peace and personality of their communities.
 Short-term rental safety is unfortunately often the most overlooked aspect of maintaining a rental property.
 Cities and states understand that there is a need for safety guidelines to be in place for vacation rentals as well as keeping them regulated by requiring owners to have permits.

 As a host, it’s important to stay updated on the local ordinances and regulations in the area of your vacation rental.
 The last thing you want is the added expense of a fine, especially when trying to get your business off the ground.
 Each week we update Proper’s Regulation Map with new and upcoming ordinances to help hosts stay informed.

 Once you’ve onboarded a handful of properties, operating your short-term rental business becomes a full-time job.
 And the more listings you manage, the greater the risk of hosting bad guests.